8. Advanced features¶

 stack traceback:

-# returns an exception since the member is nil (considered is non-existant)
+# returns an exception since the member is nil (considered is non-existent)

 42